bucsspring2024/final-project-bestteam-p/README.md

 ### Initial Design

 ![initial gui](assets/gui.jpg) (<in the file listed, I could not get it to go in here.)
+The user would use their mouse to select different choices displayed on screen.
+The screen would also show the outcome of their choices.

 ### Final Design

 ![final gui](assets/finalgui.jpg) (<in the file listed, I could not get it to go in here.)
+The user would use their arrow keys to direct the dog throught the maze and around the ghosts.
+The end goal is clear, shown by the door, and the enemies consistantly move on the screen.

 ## Program Design